Remember the triple play bundle of phone, TV and internet? T-Mobile's close to bringing it back

 "We're not trying to set up a profit pool in TV," he said.
 "We're trying to serve customers."

-Sievert noted that this pricing would be available to T-Mobile post-paid customers, or people with higher credit scores that pay at the end of the month.
+Sievert noted that this pricing would be available to T-Mobile's postpaid customers, or people with higher credit scores who pay at the end of the month.
 He also noted that the lower rates served as a benefit to existing customers, and hinted that non-T-Mobile customers would likely have to pay more.
 In other words: T-Mobile's trying to make it pay for consumers to sign up for its core wireless service.

 That sounds a lot like the old triple play tactics.
 It'll be interesting to see what happens when home broadband comes into play in a big way.